 Amid the COVID-19 pandemic, a large percentage of our user population has transitioned to work from home.
 This shift has provided increased use of remote network connectivity.
 In this environment, we’ve successfully identified and engaged application owners to initiate plans to make these applications or services accessible over the internet without VPN.

 While we have taken the first steps toward modernizing legacy applications and services that still use VPN, we are in the process of establishing clear plans and timelines for enabling access from the internet.
 We also plan to invest in extending the portfolio of applications and services enforcing conditional access beyond Microsoft 365 and VPN.

 Zero Trust architecture with Microsoft services

-The system works with Intune, pushing device configuration requirements to the managed devices.
+The system works with Intune, by pushing device configuration requirements to the managed devices.
 The device then generates a statement of health, which is stored in Azure AD.
 When the device user requests access to a resource, the device health state is verified as part of the authentication exchange with Azure AD.

 A transition in progress

 Our transition to a Zero Trust model has made significant progress.
 Over the past two years, we’ve increased identity-authentication strength with expanded coverage of strong authentication and a transition to biometrics-based authentication by using Windows Hello for Business.
 We’ve deployed device management and device-health validation capabilities across all major platforms and will soon add Linux.
 We’ve also launched a Windows Virtual Desktop system that provides secure access to company resources from unmanaged devices.

 As we continue our progress, we’re making ongoing investments in Zero Trust.
 We’re expanding health-validation capabilities across devices and applications, increasing the Virtual Desktop features to cover more use cases, and implementing better controls on our wired network.
 We’re also completing our IoT migrations and segmentation and modernizing or retiring legacy applications to enable us to deprecate VPN.